-The Weighted Average is an optional Costing Method that can be chosen on the Above-Store Actual vs Theoretical Analysis report and is a more advanced Costing Method due to the fact that it considers quantity at the time the cost is recorded to provide a more .
+The Weighted Average is an optional Costing Method that can be chosen on the Above-Store Actual vs Theoretical Analysis report and is a more advanced Costing Method used for calculating Inventory Costs due to the fact that it considers quantity at the time the cost is recorded.

 To understand Weighted Average better, let's take a look at the example below.
 This example lists the count details for a period, which spans the month of February, and begins with 3 cases of potatoes at $16.00/case from January's Ending Inventory Count.